-MTECH has a blanket liability insurance policy covering each student for malpractice while at an MTECH clinical site.
-MTECH does not, however, insure for or accept responsibility for accident, injury, or illness that occurs while the student is enrolled in the PN Program.
-Students are required to carry health insurance in order to participate in clinical experiences.
+MTECH carries limited liability insurance covering each student while at MTECH clinical sites.
+Students are required to carry individual health insurance in order to participate in clinical experiences.
+MTECH does not insure for nor accept responsibility for accident, injury, or illness that occurs while the student is enrolled in the PN Program.